In this guide

 The thought of running out of money keeps many retirees awake at night, but it doesn’t have to be that way.

-How long your super lasts will depend not only on the size of your balance but also on the lifestyle you want during your retirement years.
+How long your super lasts will depend not only on the size of your balance but also on the products you choose to provide your retirement income, how you invest and the lifestyle you want during your retirement years.

-When there is a big gap between how much money you need and your nest egg, you need to take action.
+When there is a big gap between how much money you need and your nest egg, you need to act.

-Whether it’s earning more, spending less or taking on more investment risk, making your retirement savings stretch as far as possible can be done with some simple changes.
+Whether it’s earning more, spending less, choosing a product with guaranteed lifetime income, or taking on more investment risk, making your retirement savings stretch as far as possible can be done with some simple changes.

 12 tips for stretching your super dollars

-A simple way to help make your super last longer is to select a higher risk investment option.
+A simple way to help make your super last longer is to change your investment strategy.

 An important step in ensuring your retirement savings last the distance is to carefully review your household budget to ensure you’re spending wisely.